NIWOT'S CHALLENGE

 THE COURSE

-Runners will travel mostly off trail via “bushwhack”, as well as on a small collection of dirt roads and trails.
-Successful completion of the course will be achieved when a runner has travelled the course, identically to how it’s been laid out, and retrieves a page from each of the books hidden on the course.
+Runners will travel mostly off-trail via “bushwhack” and on a small collection of dirt roads and trails.
+Successful completion of the course will be achieved when a runner has traveled the course identically to how it’s been laid out and retrieves a page from each of the books hidden on the course.

 THIS IS A GRADUATE LEVEL ULTRA, think doctoral dissertation, and participants are expected to have considerable ultra or adventure racing experience that proves their ability to take on this challenge safely.
 This is not an event where one runs.
 This is an event where one slowly suffers until they either finish, or find their way back to the control point as a happy quitter.